jcollicoat/springload-test/README.md

 ### Email Address
 * Uses the pattern attribute to validate email address format
+* Stored as a string in data

 ### Password
 * Uses the pattern attribute to validate 8+ character length
+* Stored as a string in data

 ### Colour
 * Radio button selector for single choice
+* Stored as a string in data

 ### Animals
 * Checkbox selectors for multi choice
+* Stored as an array of strings in data
 * Checking/unchecking adds/removes each animal from the animals array in the data

 ### Type of Tiger
 * Only appears if Tiger is checked above
 * Uses html required attribute for validation
+* Stored as a string in data

 ### Submit
 * Button copy changes during form submission to indicate progress